Dante's Cove: Mythology

-Tresum is a supernatural religion within the Dante's Cove universe, similar in all things but name to traditional witchcraft.
+Tresum is a supernatural religion within the Dante's Cove universe, similar in all things but names to witchcraft.
 It's overseen by a council of unknown composition which acts through envoys, although there are rogue practitioners, like those of Dante's Cove, who don't abide by the council's rule.
 Tresum practitioners are shown to be able to teleport, control minds and kill with a glance.

 All practitioners of Tresum are divided into two houses: Moon, related to water and female energy, and Sun related to fire and male energy, each having a book unreadable to non-initiates in which its knowledge is kept.
 A third house, Sky, is stated to combine both houses, with a book merging the knowledge of both.
 A fourth house, Shadows, is revealed as a major threat in season three, having previously been imprisoned by the other houses.

 Within the mythology of Dante's Cove, Saint is an entheogenic drug local to the Dante's Cove area, obtained from a plant.
-In non-practitioners it produces a euphoric high, sometimes accompanied by a prophetic trance.
+In non-practitioners, it produces a euphoric high, sometimes accompanied by a prophetic trance.
 For Tresum practitioners, it induces visions of the past and future and enhances their magical abilities.